drowe67/freedv-gui/USER_MANUAL.md

 1. Simultaneous decode of 2020, 1600 and 700C/D/E (without needing to push Stop first, change the mode and push Start again).
 2. Dynamic switching of the current Tx mode between the aforementioned modes, again without needing to restart the session.
-3. A Tx level slider on the bottom of the main screen to fine-tune transmit output (to more easily avoid clipping ALC and conflicting with other soundcard ham radio applications).
+3. A Tx level slider on the right hand side of the main screen to fine-tune transmit output (to more easily avoid clipping ALC and conflicting with other soundcard ham radio applications).

 ## V1.5.2 January 2021